hoplon/notify/README.md

 the session-id of the client that should receive the change, the keyword used by the client to determine how to process the change, and the value of the change.

-The **make-session!** function initializes a session.
+The **notify.notification-api/make-session!** function initializes a session.
 This function takes two arguments: the last-id from the client and the session-id.
 Call this function when processing a request which was sent before the initial poll from the client.

+The **notify.notification-api/get-decay** function returns the poll decay spec in the form [min-delay, max-delay, delay-inc], where min-delay is the minimum delay between smart client polls, max-delay is the maximum-delay and delay-inc is the amount the poll delay is incremented with each poll.
+On receipt of one or more notifications, the client halves the poll delay.

+The **notify.notification-api/set-decay** function updates the poll decay spec.
+It takes 3 arguments: min-delay, max-delay and delay-inc. With each smart poll request, the client passes its decay spec.
+If this differs from the server's decay spec, a notification with the new spec is sent to the client.
+The set-decay function thus controls the poll delay for all clients, using eventual consistency.

 ## Change Log

-**0.0.1** Initial release.
+**0.1.1** A second poll mechanism was added to reduce the amount of polling when notifications for that client are infrequent.

+**0.1.0** When there are too many sessions (the default is 1,000), the older sessions are dropped.

+This was a major change, breaking backward compatibility, as session data is now kept in a priority-map.

 **0.0.2** Fixed the release process.
 The manifest was missing.
 Added task deploy-release to boot.build.

-**0.1.0** When there are too many sessions (the default is 1,000), the older sessions are dropped.

-This was a major change, breaking backward compatibility, as session data is now kept in a priority-map.
+**0.0.1** Initial release.